UPDATE, DECEMBER 2017/2018

 WinPower rates more than 17% lower for residential account holders!

 WinPower promised to work for savings when it first launched in July 2017.
-We are about to see that promise become a reality in 2018.
-Our community electricity aggregation program will not only achieve substantial savings over Eversource, it will do so by including 5% more local renewable energy than required by state law.
+In 2018, that promise is now reality!
+Our community electricity aggregation program not only achieves substantial savings over Eversource, it does so by including 5% more local renewable energy than required by state law.
 The average household can expect to save over $100 between January and June 2018 with WinPower.

 If you opted out of the program previously, now is the time to opt back in!